Introduction to Marbling

 The Course

-Before starting on the practice boards you will give a detailed explanation of the correct use of primers and base coats to be applied to a variety of surfaces and you will then prepare and basecoat the sample boards.
-Whilst the boards are drying, you will be given a demonstration of some of the marbling techniques that you will be introduced to.
+Before starting on the practice boards Simon will give a detailed explanation of the correct use of primers and base coats to be applied to a variety of surfaces and you will then prepare and basecoat the sample boards.
+Whilst the boards are drying, Simon will give a demonstration of some of the marbling techniques that you will be introduced to.

 You will then be guided through the different stages used to create professional looking faux marbling effects in a number of styles and then shown the correct use and application of varnishes and sealants used to protect and enhance your work.